getbubblenow/bubble-docs/cert_instructions/android_cert.md

-There are two ways to install your Bubble Certificate on your Android device:

  * Log in to your Bubble
  * Navigate to the "Devices" screen
  * In the "Certificate" column for your Android device, tap the "Android" link to download the certificate